 He is a member of the Horror Writers Association, the current chairperson of its membership committee, and recipient of the 2012 Richard Laymon Award.
 His website is www.jameschambersonline.com.

-Allan’s kid’s book include The Adventures of Little Al – The Lie and The Crazy Invisible Kid vs. The Eye Monster.
-He has also written numerous short stories, scripts, strips, and has a middle grade novel in the pipeline.
+Allan’s other works include the children’s books, The Adventures of Little Al – The Lie and The Crazy Invisible Kid vs. The Eye Monster and numerous short stories, scripts, with more in the pipeline.
 For more information on Allan, please visit www.allanburd.com.

 ELLEN DATLOW has been editing science fiction, fantasy, and horror short fiction for over thirty years as fiction editor of OMNI Magazine and editor of Event Horizon and SCIFICTION.
 She currently acquires short fiction for Tor.com.
 In addition, she has edited more than sixty science fiction, fantasy, and horror anthologies, including the annual The Best Horror of the Year, Lovecraft’s Monsters,Fearful Symmetries, Nightmare Carnival, The Cutting Room, and The Doll Collection.
 Forthcoming is The Monstrous.